-Dear (insert your name here if you are a female friend of mine with a child born before August 2015),
+Dear (insert your name here if you are a female friend of mine with a child born before my own),

 I owe you a big apology.
 Actually, I owe you many.